liqd/adhocracy3/docs/source/style_guide/fe_structure.rst

 package.
 This TypeScript module wires all contents of the package into an angular module.

 ..
+FIXME: Alternatively, the application can import services, directives and filters directly.
+See FIXME in angular modules section.

+..
 FIXME: Packages should also include all CSS and other static content they depend on.